home-assistant/home-assistant.io/source/_docs/locked_out.md

 If you are still logged in to the web interface with your user, then you are in luck.

 1. Add a new user as an administrator and give the new user a password you can remember.
 2. Then log out, and log in with this new user.
-3. Reset your password via this new administrator account (and then delete this new account), or you can delete your old user account.
+3. Reset your password via this new administrator account (and then delete this new account).
-   - Either way, your configuration will remain, and you don't have to do a new onboarding process.
+   - Your configuration will remain, and you don't have to do a new onboarding process.

 If you’ve forgotten your username, then deleting the files mentioned further below will be necessary to start a new onboarding process.